 Representing clients in all 50 states and worldwide.
-Kristy Figueroa-Contreras, Esq. is the founder of Figueroa-Contreras, PLLC, an immigration and criminal defense law firm with offices in Miami (Coral Gables), and Santo Domingo, Dominican Republic and affiliate attorneys in Brazil, Mexico, Panama, Venezuela and Spain.
+Kristin Figueroa-Contreras, Esq., B.C.S. is the founder of Figueroa-Contreras, PLLC, an immigration and criminal defense law firm with offices in Miami (Coral Gables).
+She is a Florida Bar Board-Certified expert in Immigration & Nationality Law.

 Attorney Figueroa-Contreras’ practice focuses on all aspects of immigration, nationality and consular law, as well as criminal defense of persons accused of a wide range of Florida and federal felony and misdemeanor offenses.
 Her criminal defense experience makes her particularly well-versed in the complex and ever-changing interplay between criminal and immigration laws and procedures.
 Much of her practice is devoted to representing non-citizens facing criminal charges in both state and federal criminal courts, as well as those with criminal convictions in their immigration and consular proceedings.